Bowman74/fmvvm/README.md

 fmvvm allows us to do viewmodel to viewmodel navigation.
 That is to say that when we want to navigate, that is application logic that should happen in the viewmodel, usually within a Command.
 Since the viewmodel doesn't know anything about the presentation layer, it just states what other viewmodel in the system it wants to navigation to.
 Fmvvm uses that to figure out what widget to display.
 Consider the following code:

 ```
-navigationService.navigate<SomeOtherViewModel>(parameter: "58");
+navigationService.navigate<Object, SomeOtherViewModel>(parameter: "58");
 ```

 In this case the viewmodel will try to navigate to some other viewmodel of the type, SomeOtherViewModel.
 Additionally, a value of "58" will be sent to the SomeOtherViewModel's init method.
+The first type of the generic

 So how does it tell what widget to use for that view?
 By default it used a naming convention.
 It assumes that all viewmodels are named xyzViewModel and its associated widget has a route named xyzView.
 This default convention to resolve widgets from views can be overridden by creating our own instance of the ViewLocator class and passing it in to the FmvvmApp constructor.